fxboxed/eugo/content/_index.md

 ## Why visit Europe?

-Europe is like a big playground for travelers.
+Europe is like a big playground for travellers.
 It's packed with cool spots, both famous and hidden.
 You can dive into history, munch on unique foods, and soak up stunning views.
 But there's more than just the well-known places.

 Europe has lots of hidden gems that offer a quieter, more personal experience.
 So, if you're planning a trip, think about exploring the lesser-known spots.
 They're full of surprises and make for some pretty unforgettable stories.